Taeyong: 2021–present: Solo activities and soloist debut

+On May 18, 2026, he released his first studio album WYLD.

 Personal life

 In 2018, it was revealed that Taeyong is third cousins with Hong Seok-cheon.

+Philanthropy

+In 2025, Taeyong donated 100 million won to the Red Cross to support victims of the South Korean forest fires.

 Military service

-On March 18, 2024, SM Entertainment announced that Taeyong would be enlisting in the navy as an active duty soldier on April 15.
-He will be the first NCT member to fulfill South Korea's mandatory military service and is expected to be discharged in December 2025.
+On March 18, 2024, SM Entertainment announced that Taeyong would enlist in the Republic of Korea Navy on April 15 and serve in its military band.
+He fulfilled his mandatory military service as an active-duty cultural promotion soldier in the public-relations unit of the Navy Band and Honor Guard Battalion from April 15, 2024, until his discharge on December 14, 2025.

 Endorsements

 In 2023, Spanish luxury brand Loewe appointed Taeyong as their new global ambassador after having built a relationship with the brand through fashion week appearances.
 He featured in Loewe's Spring 2024 Pre-collection Campaign.
 Taeyong was the face of the Loewe Paula's Ibiza Cosmic EDP fragrance campaign in April 2024.
 Taeyong appeared on the June 2024 cover of Singles Magazine as the newest brand ambassador for Benefit Cosmetics Korea.